iidsample/distributed_experiments/README.md

 ```bash
 sudo ./wondershape -c -a ens3
 ```
+5. Also keep in mind that you need to clear limits before updating them.

 ## Running the pytorch code
 Run the following code with right paremeters based on your setup.